AdityaKharmaleGoat7/Chess-Analyzer-/README.md

 Credits 🙏
 Stockfish: The powerful chess engine that provides the evaluations.
 Stockfish is one of the strongest chess engines in the world and is used for analyzing positions and games.
 Aditya Kharmale: The developer of this tool.
-It took some time to realize that Stockfish is way smarter than me! 😅